hpdobrica/digital-garden-public/Exposing Prometheus Metrics.md

 date : 28-06-2022
 ---

-Depending on which software you are trying to expose [[Prometheus]] metrics for, there are three options to achieve this.
+Depending on which software you are trying to expose [[Public/Prometheus]] metrics for, there are three options to achieve this.

 ### Pre-instrumented software

 Many applications are already exposing metrics in Prometheus format.
 In case you are monitoring an application like this, you can just start using already existing metrics.
-Some examples are [[Docker]] and [[Kubernetes]].
+Some examples are [[Public/Docker]] and [[Public/Kubernetes]].

 ### Client libraries